MakeSchool-Tutorials/Makestagram-Swift-Part2/P23-Error-Handling/content.md

 #Generic Error Handling

-As part of the template project we have already provided you with a generic error handing method: `ErrorHanding.defaultErrorHandler(_:)`.
+As part of the template project we have already provided you with a generic error handling method: `ErrorHandling.defaultErrorHandler(_:)`.
 Let's take a look at what that method looks like:

     static let ErrorTitle           = "Error"
     static let ErrorOKButtonTitle   = "Ok"